aimee-mcneil-melville/ToDo-Full-Stack/README.md

    - The dev tools setup is a little different when you're using middleware: check out the [docs](https://github.com/zalmoxisus/redux-devtools-extension) for more details.

 _As a user, I want to be able to enter a new subreddit to view the titles from so that I can see what else is happening on Reddit._
  - Initially, the subreddit is hardcoded into `LoadSubreddit`.
-If you put the current subreddit in the store, you'll be able to change it using actions...
+If you use the component's state to keep track of the subreddit (using onChange), you'll be able to add it to the action you dispatch.

 _As a user, I want to view not just the title, but also a date and time and a short summary of each post so that I can preview the content._